aws-cloudformation/cloudformation-cli/doc_source/resource-type-walkthrough.md

    One language plugin found, defaulting to java
    ```

 1. Finally, specify the package name\.
-For this walkthrough, use `com.custom.testing.wordpress`
+For this walkthrough, use `com.example.testing.wordpress`

    ```
-   Enter a package name (empty for default 'com.custom.testing.wordpress'): com.custom.testing.wordpress Initialized a new project in /workplace/tobflem/custom-testing-wordpress
+   Enter a package name (empty for default 'com.example.testing.wordpress'): com.example.testing.wordpress Initialized a new project in /workplace/tobflem/example-testing-wordpress
    ```

-Intiating the project includes generating the files needed to develop the resource provider\.
+Intiating the project includes generating the files needed to develop the resource type\.
 For example:

 ```
 $ ls -1
 README.md
-custom-testing-wordpress.json
-cfn
+example-testing-wordpress.json
 lombok.config
 pom.xml
 rpdk.log